 Mr Ahmed is a finance professional.
 He started his career in 2013 as a derivative officer in Bank Muscat.
-He is currently working in the Civil Service Employees Pension Fund as Acting Head of the Treasury Section in the Finance Department.
+He is currently Acting Head of Treasury with the Civil Service Employees Pension Fund.

-Mr Ahmed holds a Bachelor of Arts in Finance from Majan College, University of Bedfordshire, UK.
+Mr Ahmed holds a Bachelor of Arts in Finance from Majan College, University of Bedfordshire.